-Dental implants are becoming increasingly popular as they are a more comfortable, secure and a long-lasting treatment for the replacement of missing teeth or loose-fitting dentures.
+Dental implants are becoming increasingly popular as they are a more comfortable, secure and long-lasting treatment for the replacement of missing teeth or loose-fitting dentures.

 What are dental implants?

 A dental implant is an artificial tooth that is surgically placed into your gum and jaw providing a strong foundation for replacement teeth.
 Dental implants function just as well as natural teeth allowing you to enjoy the foods you love or can secure loose-fitting dentures to give you better stability.
 Dental implants are also a great alternative to a bridge as it restores gaps without sacrificing any of your neighboring teeth.

 Are implants safe and how long do they last?

 Implants are a safe, well-established treatment and as long as they are well looked after with regular hygiene visits, they will last for many years.

 Most patients are suitable to have dental implants placed.
 Certain health problems and lifestyle factors such as smoking can affect the success of implants but does not exclude a person automatically.